vectorfabrics/meta-pareon/README.md

 Add this layer to your layerstack the way you usually do, this differs between projects using OpenEmbedded.
 The steps should include updating conf/bblayers.conf.
 Please refer to the documenation of your project for the exact steps.

-To (re)build recipes with the pareon compiler run the generator script:
+To (re)build recipes with the Pareon compiler, add the following to your conf/local.conf:

-    user@ubuntu-vm:/OE/sources/meta-pareon$ ./scripts/generate-conf.sh helloworld
-    DEPENDS_append_pn-helloworld = " libpareon-verify"
-    CC_pn-helloworld             = "vfcc"
-    CXX_pn-helloworld            = "vf++"
+    TOOLCHAIN_pn-<recipe> = "pareon-verify"

+Alternatively, run the generator script.
 The script accepts multiple recipe names:

     user@ubuntu-vm:/OE/sources/meta-pareon$ ./scripts/generate-conf.sh helloworld bash
-    DEPENDS_append_pn-helloworld = " libpareon-verify"
-    CC_pn-helloworld             = "vfcc"
-    CXX_pn-helloworld            = "vf++"

-    DEPENDS_append_pn-bash = " libpareon-verify"
-    CC_pn-bash             = "vfcc"
+    TOOLCHAIN_pn-helloworld = "pareon-verify"
-    CXX_pn-bash            = "vf++"
+    TOOLCHAIN_pn-bash = "pareon-verify"

 Copy/paste the output into conf/local.conf.

-Building cmake projects
+Available toolchains
 -------------------------

-Due to the way cmake tries to find the binutils executables, it is necessary to manually set the `_CMAKE_TOOLCHAIN_PREFIX` variable when building a project with the pareon compiler.
-You must add the following to your local.conf (replacing synergy with your cmake project):

-    EXTRA_OECMAKE_append_pn-synergy = " -D_CMAKE_TOOLCHAIN_PREFIX=${HOST_PREFIX} "
+* pareon-verify
+* pareon-profile
+* pareon-verify-with-fallback
+* pareon-profile-with-fallback

+The last two toolchains fallback to GCC for any specific file that fails to compile with vfcc.

 Packages that do not work with Pareon